American Cipher: Bowe Bergdahl and the U.S. Tragedy in Afghanistan by Matt Farwell & Michel Ames

 The mobster-turned-actor best known for his performance in The Godfather describes the real-life Mafia experiences that informed his character, from his childhood in Little Italy to his role in the death of a Colombian drug cartel member.

-Order a copy of Hollywood Godfather
+Reserve a copy of Hollywood Godfather

 Love You Hard: A Memoir of Marriage, Brain Injury, and Reinventing Love by Abby Maslin